pak-app/ai-projects/README.md

 > Implement and solve real and amazing problems using *AI algorithms**

 ### Install neccessary packages:
-Before run these python codes you should install these neccessary softwares and packages to use:
+Before run these python codes you should install these neccessary softwares and packages to use:<br>
-1- Install Python
+1- Install Python</br>
 > **Note**: If you didn't install Python, Download [Python](https://www.python.org/downloads/) and install

 2- Install Numpy and Pandas libraries